SarvarKh/ofn-wiki/Pipeline-development-process.md

 ### Stage

-**All Core Dev team members, regardless of their level, are expected to stage a PR's branch to any of the staging servers of all OFN instances.**

-This is important to let testers, who tend to have rather limited time for testing, focus on their task.
-We want them to take the most out of their testing sessions.
+Testers deploy PRs to staging servers themselves from Semaphore CI deployment button.

-**Once a PR is successfully staged, the proper `pr-staged-*` label has to be added to it and the URL of the staging server shared as a comment.** We encourage as a good practice all Core Dev team members to check when they start/finish their day if the staging servers already have something staged on them ready for testing.
-If not, they should stage the next test ready item.
+In any case, **once a PR is successfully staged, the proper `pr-staged-*` label has to be added to it**.
+The URL of the server is present in the label's description.

 ### Merge